I WAS THE LEAD DESIGNER OF

 Weatherzone is Australia’s #1 commercial weather provider.

 The Weatherzone website hadn’t been refreshed since 2014.
-The existing website was split between a desktop and mobile product, and a growing mobile audience was only able to access a limited set of features.
+The existing website was split between a distinct desktop and mobile product, and a growing mobile audience was only able to access a limited set of features on the ‘m-site’.

 Heatmaps of the current desktop and mobile website provided insights into the key features we should highlight in the new design.